How to Run a World Cup Bracket Pool at Work (2026 Guide)

 The pool is more fun when people stay engaged.
 A few things that work:

-- Daily leaderboard updates in the group chat or Slack channel (Bracket 2026's challenge page does this automatically)
+- Daily leaderboard updates in the group chat or Slack channel โ drop standings into a pinned message after each matchday

 - Matchday predictions โ informal side bets on the day's results